Nek5000/nekRS/README.md

 negl    (in/out) ... on input dimension of egl / on output local partition size

-eglin   (in)     ... local list of global element IDs vlin    (in)     ... local list of vertex IDs for all elements in eglin neglin  (in)     ... length of eglin nve     (in)     ... number of vertices (QUAD:4 / HEX:8) comm    (in)     ...
+eglin   (in)     ... local list of global element IDs vlin    (in)     ... local list of vertex IDs for all elements in eglin (connectivity between elements) neglin  (in)     ... length of eglin nve     (in)     ... number of vertices (QUAD:4 / HEX:8) comm    (in)     ...
 MPI Communicator (size determines number of partitions)